 Super Brand Mall 168 Lujiazui Xi Rd, Pudong New District

-If you’re in the area and hungry for an afternoon snack, try the Shanghai 豆沙小丸子 (dòu shā xiâo wán zi), or red bean paste base with a glutinous rice balls sold on the streets or inside the malls.
+If you’re in the area and hungry for an afternoon snack, try the Shanghai dòu shā xiâo wán zi (豆沙小丸子 ) or red bean paste base with glutinous rice balls sold on the streets or inside the malls.

-Yep, it’s been a long afternoon of walking and gawking, so now it’s time to sit back and enjoy yet another view with a drink in hand.
+After a long afternoon of walking and gawking, you’ve earned yet another view with a drink in hand.
 So what’s the best view in town?
-We think it’s Hyatt on the Bund from their outdoor rooftop bar, The Vue, and complete with hot tub and lounge beds, on the 33rd floor.
+We like the Hyatt on the Bund from their outdoor rooftop bar, The Vue, and complete with hot tub and lounge beds, on the 33rd floor.
 From here you have expansive views of the Bund and Pudong, all outlined by the perfect curve of the Huangpu River.
-We don’t blame you if you decide to stay for more than one…
+We don’t blame you if you decide to stay for more than one brew.
+We usually do.

 Local Tip: If you have some extra time and energy, alight at Tiantong Road Subway Station (lines 10 and 12) and walk to the Hyatt from there.
 You’ll walk along the smaller Wusong River with some of the most beautiful bridges and views in the city.
 The Garden Bridge of Shanghai is usually packed with people in the setting sun, but the bridge just one block behind is pretty much void of tourists.

 The Vue Bar and Restaurant is located on the 32-33 level of the west tower of the Hyatt, it opens from 17:30-18:00 to 23:00-1:30 on weekdays, and from 3 pm to after midnight during weekends.
 The entrance ticket is 110 RMB which includes a voucher for one drink.
 Make sure to get there early to get the best table!
 The average expense here per night is 230 RMB/ person.

 More information on The Vue Bar: